Hypothyroidism And Hair Loss

 Q. Does the treatment of hypothyroidism improve the outcome in alopecia areata?

-- This is most like due to the correction of Telogen effluvium
+- This is most likely due to the correction of Telogen effluvium.

 -

-Q. How do you differentiate hair loss due to alopecia aerta versus that of hypothyroidism if they coexist in the same patient?
+Q. How do you differentiate hair loss due to alopecia areata versus that of hypothyroidism if they coexist in the same patient?

-- Alopecia produces regional hair loss unlike that due to thyroid which is more diffuse hair loss
+- Alopecia areata produces regional hair loss, unlike that due to thyroid, which is more diffuse hair loss.

 -